Thermal expectation estimation via single-trajectory Gibbs sampling with non-destructive measurements

 By standard Paley--Wiener type arguments, the exponential decay condition~\eqref{eq:expdecayf} implies that $f$ extends analytically to the strip $|\Im z|<\gamma$.
-Thus, \cref{lem:norm-imaginary} shows that, with a sufficiently regular filter function such as a Gaussian, the filtered observable $A_f$ remains well behaved under imaginary-time evolution $e^{sH}A_f e^{-sH}$, in the sense that its norm can be controlled through the analytically continued filter.
-This property plays an essential role in constructing detailed-balanced measurement operators without rapid norm growth in the low-temperature regime (\cref{sec:DBmeasure}) and in establishing the warm-start property of post-measurement states (\cref{sec:warm-start}).
+Thus, \cref{lem:norm-imaginary} shows that, with a sufficiently regular filter function such as a Gaussian, the filtered observable $A_f$ remains well-behaved under imaginary-time evolution $e^{sH}A_f e^{-sH}$, in the sense that its norm can be controlled through the analytically continued filter.
+This property plays an essential role in constructing detailed-balance measurement operators without rapid norm growth in the low-temperature regime (\cref{sec:DBmeasure}) and in establishing the warm-start property of post-selected states (\cref{sec:warm-start}).